Platonic Academy: Middle Academy

-Around 266 BC Arcesilaus became Scholarch.
+Around 266 BC Arcesilaus became scholarch.
 Under Arcesilaus (c.
-266–241 BC), the Academy strongly emphasized a version of Academic skepticism closely similar to Pyrrhonism.
+266–241 BC), the Academy strongly emphasized Academic skepticism.
 Arcesilaus was followed by Lacydes of Cyrene (241–215 BC), Evander and Telecles (jointly) (205 – c.
 165 BC), and Hegesinus (c.
 160 BC).

 New Academy

-The New or Third Academy begins with Carneades, in 155 BC, the fourth Scholarch in succession from Arcesilaus.
+The New or Third Academy begins with Carneades, in 155 BC, the fourth scholarch in succession from Arcesilaus.
 It was still largely skeptical, denying the possibility of knowing an absolute truth.
 Carneades was followed by Clitomachus (129 – c.
 110 BC) and Philo of Larissa ("the last undisputed head of the Academy," c.
 110–84 BC).
 According to Jonathan Barnes, "It seems likely that Philo was the last Platonist geographically connected to the Academy."

 Around 90 BC, Philo's student Antiochus of Ascalon began teaching his own rival version of Platonism rejecting Skepticism and advocating Stoicism, which began a new phase known as Middle Platonism.

-Destruction of the Academy
+The Destruction of the Academy

-When the First Mithridatic War began in 88 BC, Philo of Larissa left Athens and took refuge in Rome, where he seems to have remained until his death.
-In 86 BC, Lucius Cornelius Sulla laid siege to Athens and conquered the city, causing much destruction.
-It was during the siege that he laid waste to the Academy, as Plutarch relates: "He laid hands upon the sacred groves and ravaged the Academy, which was the most wooded of the city's suburbs, as well as the Lyceum."
+When the First Mithridatic War began in 88 BC, Philo of Larissa left Athens, and took refuge in Rome, where he seems to have remained until his death.
+In 86 BC, Lucius Cornelius Sulla laid siege to Athens, and conquered the city, causing much destruction.
+It was during the siege that he laid waste to the Academy, for "he laid hands upon the sacred groves, and ravaged the Academy, which was the most wooded of the city's suburbs, as well as the Lyceum."